NethServer/ns8-docs/ejabberd.rst

 .. note::
-   Ejabberd does not expose anymore the BOSH protocol (so NethCTI integration will not work) Ejabberd serves as chat server to WebTop
+   Ejabberd does not expose anymore the BOSH protocol (so NethCTI integration will not work)
-   Ejabberd serves as chat server to network clients

 The Ejabberd module installs `ejabberd Community Server <https://hub.docker.com/r/ejabberd/ecs>`_ Docker Image.